Why is the Conference Room Always Booked?

 Video Chat More

 Technology has made leaps and bounds with video conferencing.
-Skype and Google Hangouts are two widely used video chat tools that are making it easier to run meetings virtually, while still being able to look your team in the eye.
+Skype and Google Hangouts are two video chat tools that are making it easier to run meetings virtually, while still being able to look your team in the eye.

 It might feel funny to video chat with someone 20 feet away from you, but it can reduce your scheduling conflicts tremendously.
 Not every meeting is a brainstorming session where people need to doodle on the glass walls.
 If you’re running a SCRUM meeting and just need to get updates on your team’s status, a video chat is more than sufficient.